Q3Rally-Team/q3rally/engine/README.md

 ### Linux
 1. Install `git make gcc libsdl2-dev` packages for your Linux distribution.
 2. Get the Q3Rally source code with `git clone https://github.com/Q3Rally-Team/q3rally.git`
-3. Change to the engine directory using "cd q3rally/engine"
+3. Change to the engine directory using `cd q3rally/engine`
 4. Run `make`

 To make a release which includes SDL2 run: `./make-linux-portable.sh x86_64` (also with x86).